paultag/notes.pault.ag/notes/hy-survival-guide.md

 One of my new favorite languages is a peppy little [lisp](http://en.wikipedia.org/wiki/Lisp) called [hy](http://hylang.org).
-I like it a lot since it's a result of a hilarious idea I had while talking with some coworkers over mexican food.
+I like it a lot since it's a result of a hilarious idea I had while talking with some coworkers over Mexican food.
 Since I'm the most experienced [Hypster](https://github.com/hylang?tab=members) on the planet, I figured I should write a survival guide.
 This will go a lot easier if you already know Lisp, but you can get away with quite a bit of Python.